-While there Warren reported seeing the "Bear's Lodge" and "Little Missouri Buttes" to the north through a powerful spy-glass.
+While there Warren reported seeing the "Bear's Lodge" and "Little Missouri Buttes" to the north through a powerful spyglass.
 It is not known if he was referring to the Bear Lodge Mountains or to the Tower itself.
-The explorers retraced their route 40 miles and took another route eastward instead of the one originally planned, originally planned.
-Capt.
-W. F. Raynolds' Yellowstone Expedition passed through the Black Hills region two years later.
-J. T. Hutton, topographer, and the Sioux interpreter, Zephyr Recontre, on July 20 reached the Tower and returned to the Expedition's camp on the Little Missouri River.
-Neither Warren nor Raynolds, however, left descriptions of the formation.
+The explorers retraced their route 40 miles and took another route eastward instead of the one originally planned.
+Captain W. F. Raynolds' Yellowstone Expedition passed through the Black Hills region two years later.
+His topographer, J. T. Hutton, and the Sioux interpreter, Zephyr Recontre, reached the Tower on July 20 and returned to the expedition's camp on the Little Missouri River.
+Despite being in the region, neither Warren nor Raynolds left descriptions of the formation.

 It remained for the U.S. Geological Survey party to call attention to the uniqueness of the Tower.
-Col. Richard I. Dodge, commander of the military escort, described it in the following year as "one of the most remarkable peaks in this or any country."
+In 1875, after General Custer's claims of gold in the Black Hills, Colonel Richard Irving Dodge led a new expedition of the area.
+He described the Tower as "one of the most remarkable peaks in this or any country."

 Henry Newton (1845-1877), geological assistant to the expedition, wrote:

-Colonel Dodge is generally credited with giving the formation its present name.
-In his book, entitled The Black Hills, published in 1876, he called it "Devils Tower," explaining "The Indians call this shaft The Bad God’s Tower, a name adopted with proper modification, by our surveyors."
-Newton, whose published work on the survey appeared in 1880, explained that the name Bear Lodge (Mateo Teepee) "appears on the earliest map of the region, and though more recently it is said to be known among the Indians as "the bad god's tower," or in better English, "the devil’s tower," the former name, well applied, is still retained."
-However, since that time, the name Devils Tower has been generally used.
-Geologists, on the other hand, have in some instances continued to use the original name.
+It was during this expedition that the name "Devils Tower" originated.
+In his 1876 book, The Black Hills, Dodge called it "Devils Tower," explaining: "The Indians call this shaft The Bad God’s Tower, a name adopted with proper modification, by our surveyors."
+Newton, whose published work on the survey appeared in 1880, explained that the name Bear Lodge (Mato Tipila) "appears on the earliest map of the region, and though more recently it is said to be known among the Indians as 'the bad god's tower,' or in better English, 'the devil’s tower...'"
+Although many maps and documents still referred to the formation as "Bear Lodge," Dodge's book became immensely popular and the new name took root in the public's mind.